Excuse me, but can I be you for a while?

 What's so amazing about really deep thoughts?

-Boy, you best pray that I bleed real soon
+Boy you best pray that I bleed real soon

-How's that thought for you?
+How's that thought for you

 My scream got lost in a paper cup

-You think there's a heaven where
+You think there's a heaven where some screams have gone

-I got 25 bucks and a cracker
+I got twenty-five bucks an' a cracker

-Do you think it's enough to get us there?
+Do you think it's enough to get us there

-'Cause what if I'm a mermaid?
+'Cause what if I'm a mermaid,

 In these jeans of his with her name still on it